Windows Audio Troubleshooter – Fix Audio Problems in Windows 11

 Step 1: Press the Windows key + I on your keyboard to open the Settings app.

-Step 2: Click on “System” in the left sidebar menu.
+Step 2: Next, click on “System” in the left sidebar menu.

 Click on System then Select Sound in Windows Setting

-Step 3: Scroll down and select “Sound” from the list of options.
+Step 3: Then, scroll down and select “Sound” from the list of options.

-Step 4: Scroll down to the “Advanced” section and click on “Output devices” or look for the troubleshoot option.
+Step 4: After that, scroll down to the “Advanced” section and click on “Output devices” or look for the troubleshoot option.

 Running the Audio Troubleshooter in Windows Settings

-Step 5: Click on “Troubleshoot” next to your audio device or find the “Troubleshoot common sound problems” link.
+Step 5: Now, click on “Troubleshoot” next to your audio device or find the “Troubleshoot common sound problems” link.

 Step 6: The Windows audio troubleshooter will launch automatically and begin scanning for issues.

-Step 7: Follow the on-screen instructions and allow the troubleshooter to detect problems.
+Step 7: Simply follow the on-screen instructions and allow the troubleshooter to detect problems.

-Step 8: If issues are found, the troubleshooter will display them and offer to apply fixes automatically.
+Step 8: If the scan finds issues, the troubleshooter will display them and offer automatic fixes.
 Click “Apply this fix” when prompted.

-Step 9: Wait for the troubleshooter to complete the repair process and test your audio afterward.
+Step 9: Finally, wait for the repair process to complete and test your audio afterward.

 Method 2: Through Quick Settings

-Step 1: Right-click on the speaker icon in the system tray at the bottom-right corner of your screen.
+Step 1: First, right-click on the speaker icon in the system tray at the bottom-right corner of your screen.

-Step 2: Select “Troubleshoot sound problems” from the context menu.
+Step 2: Then, select “Troubleshoot sound problems” from the context menu.

 Right-click on the speaker icon and Select 'Troubleshoot sound problems'